YARA-ELSHAMLY/Country-Crisis-Risk-Profiling/README.md

 ---

-## 🚀 Getting Started
+## 📖 How to Explore the Project

-1. Clone the repository.
+1. Review the dataset.
-2. Open the Jupyter Notebook.
+2. Open the Jupyter Notebook to explore the preprocessing workflow.
-3. Install the required Python libraries.
+3. Execute the SQL queries for data analysis.
-4. Explore the Power BI dashboard.
+4. Open the Power BI dashboard (.pbix) to interact with the visualizations.
+5. Read the project report for detailed findings.

 ---